mpanighetti/dnd5e-mote/species/selkie.md

 - _**Creature Type:**_ Fey
 - _**Size:**_ Medium (5-6 feet tall)
-- _**Speed:**_ 30 feet, swim 20 feet
+- _**Speed:**_ 30 feet, swim 20 feet (20 feet, swim 40 feet in seal form)
+- _**Resistances:**_ Cold
-- _**Senses:**_ Darkvision 60 feet
+- _**Senses:**_ Darkvision 60 feet (Blindsight 5 feet in seal form)
 - _**Life Span:**_ 70-80 years on average

-As a selkie, you have the following traits.
+As a selkie, you have the following special traits.

 _**Aquatic Fortitude.**_ A life spent traversing the icy ocean depths has allowed you to thrive in cold environments.
-You have resistance to cold damage, and you ignore any of the drawbacks caused by a deep, underwater environment.
+You ignore any of the drawbacks caused by a deep, underwater environment.
 Additionally, while you are not wearing armor, your Armor Class equals 12 + your Constitution modifier.

 _**Friend of the Sea.**_ You can communicate simple ideas to any beast that has a swimming speed using sounds and gestures, and you can understand it in kind.